-I posted this article a year ago on this site but I feel it’s worth repeating.
+I posted this article almost two years ago on this site but it’s timeless advice.
+If you haven’t read it, perhaps you should.
 I’ve also added two examples of behavior that contribute to a poor attitude.

 No one will argue that being unemployed isn’t a traumatic experience, especially me.
-I was on the receiving end approximately nine years ago and now I work with people in the same situation.
+I was on the receiving end approximately 14 years ago and now I serve people in the same situation.
 Being unemployed isn’t what I’d wish on anyone.

 Your negative attitude shows itself in how you appear and the way you communicate.
 Demonstrations of your mannerisms precedes any opportunity to appear before an employer.
 Failing to control your mannerisms can prevent you from getting to the interview.